mhhollomon/common-chords/README.md

-# common-chords
+# Common Chords

-Chords common between two keys
+Find the common chords (triads) between two keys.

+Note that this means all three notes of the triad must be in both keys.